tendermint/tendermint/spec/abci++/abci++_methods.md

 * **Usage**:
     * Contains the fields of the newly decided block.
-    * This method is equivalent to the call sequence `BeginBlock`, [`DeliverTx`], `EndBlock` in the previous version of ABCI.
+    * This method is equivalent to the call sequence `BeginBlock`, [`DeliverTx`], and `EndBlock` in the previous version of ABCI.
     * The height and timestamp values match the values from the header of the proposed block.
     * The Application can use `RequestFinalizeBlock.decided_last_commit` and `RequestFinalizeBlock.misbehavior`
       to determine rewards and punishments for the validators.